Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 (iii) IR failure: The IR admissibility bound BmaxB_{\max} is exceeded.

-(iv) Mass prediction failure: The numerically computed masses from the saturation equations disagree with observed Standard Model masses beyond experimental uncertainties.
+(iv) Carrier-conditioned mass prediction failure: The numerically computed masses from the saturation equations on the adopted S3S^3 carrier disagree with observed Standard Model masses beyond experimental uncertainties.

 Additionally: if decoherence at scales T>TcritT > T_{\mathrm{crit}} proceeds at the full environmental rate without the predicted 1/T1/T suppression, the framework is falsified.
 If a nonzero neutron electric dipole moment is measured implying θ>0|\theta| > 0, the framework is falsified.